 If walking around feels like the equivalent of stepping on a marble, you may be experiencing Morton’s neuroma.
 This painful foot condition is caused by a pinched nerve.
-Schedule an appointment at Central Massachusetts Podiatry in Worcester, and Westborough, Massachusetts with Dr. Neil Feldman, Dr Benjamin Saviet, Dr. Donald Pelto or Dr. Samuel Kellner to treat your neuroma.
+Schedule an appointment at Central Massachusetts Podiatry in Worcester, and Westborough, Massachusetts with Dr. Neil Feldman, Dr Benjamin Saviet or Dr. Donald Pelto to treat your neuroma.

 Often referred to as Morton’s neuroma, a neuroma is basically a benign growth of nerve tissue usually located between the third and fourth toes.
 Many sufferers describe the condition as feeling like they are walking on a stone.
 Neuromas are more common in women.

 Symptoms of neuromas may include swelling between your toes, pain in the upper part of the foot between the toes, tingling or numbness in the ball of the foot, and pain when weight is placed on the ball of the foot.

 Doctors are unable to pinpoint the exact cause behind the formation of a neuroma.
 However, there are some recurring characteristics associated with this condition.
 These include:

 Patients should visit the podiatrist as soon as they suspect signs of a neuroma.
 This condition can progressively worsen if left untreated.

 When you come to Central Massachusetts Podiatry for treatment of a neuroma, our doctors are able to provide the most comprehensive diagnostic evaluations.
 Our in-house radiology services allow our health care providers to conveniently order x-rays to determine the cause of your foot pain.
 Your doctor will also conduct a physical examination, and may order additional testing as needed.